esito/dberase/README.md

 ### Generate the GDPR forget me program code ###

+Go to the [http://anonymizer.esito.no](https://anonymizer.esito.no) web, register a user and buy the wanted service, either free or payed for.

-Use the `eraseme.ano` file as the **Erase model File name** parameter to the service on [http://anonymizer.esito.no](https://anonymizer.esito.no/auth/dashboard/dberase).
-Ignore the **Root package** parameter (giving `example.eraser` package value) and press the **Download ZIP** button.
+Go to the DBerase service on [http://anonymizer.esito.no/auth/dashboard/dberase](https://anonymizer.esito.no/auth/dashboard/dberase).
+Choose **SELECT A FILE** and use the `eraseme.ano` file as the **Erase model File name** parameter to the service.
+Ignore the **Root package** parameter (giving `example.eraser` package value) and press the **DOWNLOAD ZIP** button.

 ![DBerase service](images/dberaseweb.png)

-Unpack the resulting zip to the java `erasesample` project you downloaded/cloned from github.
-It unzips the generated source into the `src` folder and the `pom.xml` and `readme.md` to the erasesample project root.
-Generated code is written to the `src/main` folder and it is regenerated each time the **DBerase** service is used.
+Unpack the resulting zip to the java project you downloaded/cloned from github.
+Unzip the generated source into the `erasesample` folder.
+The `pom.xml` and `readme.md` will be copied to the `erasesample` project root.
+Generated code is written to the `src` folder.
+It is regenerated each time the **DBerase** service is used.
 Be aware of that customizations might be overwritten each time it is regenerated.
+The project `dberase-master/erasesample` will look like this after unzip:

+	src/main/java/example/eraser/transformations/PostCodeGeneralization.java
+	src/main/resources/data.sql
+	erasesample.ano

 ## Prepare and setup ##